arbyste/jp-mining-note/docs/docs/personalsetup.md

 {% raw %}
-??? examplecode "Yomichan Template Options"
+??? examplecode "Yomitan Template Options"
     ```handlebars
     {{~!
 NOTE: this MUST be put at the very top of the templates section! ~}}